 All hamsters will have their own personalities.
 Spend time watching your hamster and get to know his personality and mannerisms.
 As you get to know your pet, you’ll be able to recognize when they are their usual selves, and when they are not.
 Observing your hamster’s body language is a great way to be more “in tune” with the needs of your pet, which can be crucial to their health and well being.
 Visit our extensive hamster guide at the bottom of this page for more information about hamster and tips on how to keep them healthy and happy.

-This entry was posted in Guides on May 17th, 2019 by chloewelch
+This entry was posted in Hamsters on May 17th, 2019 by chloewelch

 Using a steam cleaner to clean any Eglu can be a very effective way.
 It will not affect the plastic, whereas all surfaces are cleaned, disinfected, and all killed mites, insects and dust are blown away by the power of the steam.
 As a bonus the surfaces will be dry in no time, because the plastic is warmed up.